simpeg/simpeg/docs/content/basic/big_picture.rst

 based interrogation.
 This framework can be easily extended to encompass many geophysical problems and is built with the inverse problem as the fundamental goal.

-Inversion is the cornerstone of low-frequency and potential-field geophysical methods.
-There are geophysical methods where you can get a subsurface property directly from the measured data, an example being the calculation of velocity through the normal-moveout (NMO) calculation in seismic data.
-In low-frequency and potential-field methods this is, as of today, not possible.
+There are some geophysical methods where you can make interpretations about the subsurface from (processed) data.
+For example, geologic contacts can be interpreted from seismic data.
+Similarly in potential fields data, filtering techniques are often applied to magnetic data and used to interpret geologic maps where rock exposure is limited.
+In many cases though, the geologic settings and governing physics are sufficiently complex and the data cannot be directly interpreted to construct a geologic model.
+This is where inversion techniques, which make use of the ability to simulate the governing equations, are a powerful tool for interpretation.
 The way this data is interpreted is by creating a geologically feasible starting model, calculating the response of that starting model, and comparing the calculated responses to the measured data.
 Depending on the differences between the two we update our model according to some defined rules, and repeat the whole process until a termination criterion is reached.
-This iterative modeling to generate a model which response matches the measured data as good as possible is what geophysicist call inversion of data.
-It is important to note that in this process we only adjust our model of the subsurface and never touch the data, which is very distinct to data-processing methods such as migration.
+This iterative modeling to generate a model whose response matches the measured data as good as possible is what geophysicists call inversion of data.
+It is important to note that in this process we only adjust our model of the subsurface and never touch the data, which is very distinct to data-processing methods.

 The future we see is a mix of tools that span our disciplines, and a framework that allows us to integrate many different types of geophysical data so that we can communicate effectively and experiment efficiently.
 A toolbox combined with a framework that allows you